Wien Nordwestbahnhof: Main Reception Building

 Stuttgart professor of architecture Wilhelm Sophonias Bäumer was commissioned by the Northwest Railway Construction Department to build the passenger station, after he had been invited to submit a draft in 1869.
 The specification was a station with five tracks, which can be extended if required.
 It was not yet clear how the northwest railway would develop.
 Construction of the hall began in January 1870, with Bäumer being supported in the construction phase until 1873 by Theodor Reuter as site manager, who at that time was chief engineer in the central office for building construction of the Northwest Railway.
 Bäumer, who moved his residence to Vienna for the project, also developed large residential buildings in the vicinity (Heinestraße 41 / Praterstern 1 / Kleine Stadtgutgasse 12 and 14) as well as some villas in the surrounding area of Vienna and Carinthia during the construction supervision for the construction of the railway station.

 The Nordwestbahnhof, the main work of Bäumer, was stylistically inspired by the shapes of Italian Renaissance palaces.
 In this project, he was able to consistently implement his stylistic ideas in both exterior and interior design.
 The imposing, monumental and highly regarded building was reminiscent of older station buildings in Paris.
 The main façade was structured by Risalite.
 The central main entrance was accentuated by arcades, a large semicircular window and a gable roofing reminiscent of a city gate.
 On the departure side at the Nordwestbahnstraße there was an elegant spacious semicircular vestibule.
 On this allegorical figures for the cities were placed, which have moved by the northwest runway closer to how.
 These were Dresden, Leipzig, Breslau, Berlin, Hamburg and Bremen.
 There were also four groups of children with the coats of arms of Lower Austria, Bohemia, Vienna and Prague.
 The figures were made of St. Margarethen sandy limestone by the sculptor Franz Melnitzky.

 The vaulted ceiling was designed with shields of various allegories and the names of experts from the painter Pietro Isella from Morcote.
-The building was very elegantly furnished in terms of interior design and planned down to the last detail by Bäumer.
-There was plenty of cassetted ceilings, rich wall paintings, wallpapers and pilasters as well as exquisite lighting fixtures.
-The painter Hermann Burghart designed the waiting room of the first class, which cities and views of the Nordwest-Bahn were concerned.
+The building was furnished and planned by Bäumer.
+It had cassetted ceilings, wall paintings, wallpapers and pilasters as well as lighting fixtures.
+The painter Hermann Burghart designed the first-class waiting room, which featured cities and views of the Nordwest-Bahn.
 The sculptors Franz Schönthaler and Rudolf Winder worked in the court salon.
-The station was also the logical place of arrival for the German nobility in Vienna.
-For the normal people there were waiting rooms II. and III.
-Great.
+The station was the arrival point for the German nobility in Vienna.
+There were waiting rooms for second and third class.

 The estimated construction costs were 1 1/2-2 million florins (converted is about €13 to 17 million).
 In fact, the costs amounted to ƒ2.3 million including financing, despite an extremely short construction period of around 17 months.
 The work was complicated by the marshy terrain on which up to four metres of earth had to be piled up.
 The ground was transported by a special field train over the Danube canal from Heiligenstadt.